Contact Burnham Law today!

 When you have a lot of properties and assets, substantial retirement accounts, stock or business holdings or other benefits, they will be addressed during your divorce.
 With an experienced and aggressive attorney, you will have a better chance of being aware of all the assets involved and what you are entitled to.
 Since divorce laws vary by state, having an attorney who is familiar with Colorado laws also means you will be able to receive specific guidance as to how the divorce will move in this state.
 Even if your spouse has full control over the finances when you are divorcing, you may still have the right to have your attorney fees paid from marital property or by the community assets.

 With a large amount of assets and property on the line and the very nature of your lifestyle being impacted by the settlement, a high-asset divorce can become complicated quickly.
 For this reason, having an experienced legal team on your side is important.
-Speak to The Burnham Law Firm about your high-asset divorce today.
+Speak to Burnham Law about your high-asset divorce today.
 We have the experience and knowledge necessary to fully represent and protect the rights of clients involved in high-asset divorces.